-Lone Star Lone_Star_Biotechnologies
+Lone Star Lone Star Biotechnologies

 Scientific Visualization

-LSBI has extensive background in creating visual portrayals of abstract and time-varying phenomena.
+LSB has over 20 years of experience in creating animated portrayals of abstract and time-varying phenomena.
 Most of the animations portray processes that were investigated using state-of-the-art ab initio or semi-empirical molecular computations for quantum and quasi-classical models.
-Other animations portray innovative application of other, more widely known mathematical methods.

 The use of animations can distill the results of many hundreds - or even many thousands - of hours of supercomputer calculations to a presentation that is readily understood by researchers, students, administrators, funding officers, and the general public.

-LSBI welcomes inquiries regarding the design of media for the visual portrayal of abstract phenomena for educational or research purposes.
+LSB welcomes inquiries regarding the design of media for the visual portrayal of abstract phenomena for educational or research purposes.

 For information about this calculation, see: